mikson022/rock-particle-analyzer/README.md

 1. Configuration:

-     - Run the script initially without adjusting the scrollbar.

-     - Use the coordinate system provided by the script to measure the scale bar's pixel width.
+     - Measure the scale bar's pixel width on the original image.

-     - **Example** Here the calculated width will be `904 - 824 + 1 = 81`.
-This accounts for the full pixel width across the measured distance.

      <img src="screenshots/ScaleBar.png" alt="ScaleBarMeasurement" title="Red dots are (x,y) points shown">

      - Update the `config.json` file with the measurement to ensure accurate data extraction.